brandur/sorg/content/drafts/mongodb.md

 MongoDB guarantees atomicity for updates on a single document, but not beyond.
-That's enough if a single document contains all the data that needs to be changed, but any non-trivial application inevitably involves a web of relations involving many interacting models.
-MongoDB can't guarantee that changes between any two of these entities are safe.
+That's enough if a single document contains all the data that needs to be changed, but any non-trivial application or service inevitably involves a web of relations involving many interacting models, and even if it doesn't today, it will tomorrow.
+MongoDB can't guarantee that changes between any two of these objects are safe.

-Their documentation recommends that you solve this problem by [implementing two-phase commits throughout your application][two-phase], an idea so misguided that it's comically depraved.
-Putting your own two-phase commit into even one place is time consuming and complex.
+Their documentation recommends that you solve this problem by [implementing two-phase commits throughout your application][two-phase], an idea so misguided that it's fair to call it depraved.
+Putting your own two-phase commit implementation into even one place is time consuming and complex.
 A real-life product may have hundreds of interacting domain objects; putting two-phase commit in every time you want guaranteed consistency between two of them is a recipe for multiplying your project's development time and error propensity by a hundred-fold for no good reason.

 #### Atomicity Example #1: Request Failure (#request-failure)